 Preheat the waffle iron as directed.
 For my waffle iron, once the green light turns on, it is ready for the waffle batter.

 Step 4: Allow cooking for 3-5 minutes (depending on your waffle iron.)
 Use a fork to remove the waffle from the waffle iron.

 Stack up on a plate and enjoy hot with maple syrup!

-- If you don’t have a waffle iron, feel free to use this batter to make paleo pancakes.
+- If you don’t have a waffle iron, feel free to use this batter to make paleo pancakes instead.

-- Add a mashed ripe banana to the batter so you get the banana flavors
+- Add a mashed ripe banana to the batter so you get more banana flavor.

 - Add pecans to the batter for extra protein.

-- Feel free to whip up some coconut cream into whipped cream to top your waffles.
+- Feel free to whip coconut cream into coconut whipped cream to top your waffles.